SumoLogic/sumologic-documentation/docs/beta/infrequent-dashboard-support.md

 <p> <a href="/docs/beta"><span className="beta">Beta</span></a> </p>

-Previously, dashboards were only supported in Sumo Logic’s Continuous data tier.
-Now, you can also setup dashboard panels that run against the Infrequent tier.
+Previously, dashboards were only supported in Sumo Logic's Continuous data tier.
+This support enables you to also set up dashboard panels to include data from the Infrequent tier.

 ## Sample Queries